sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 ### `cody.json` file

-You can define custom commands for Cody in the `cody.json` file.
-To make commands accessible only in a specific project, create the `cody.json` file in the `.vscode` directory of your project.
-Cody will execute these workspace-specific custom commands when working in that project.
+You can define custom commands for Cody in a `cody.json` file.
+To make commands only available for a specific project, create the `cody.json` file in the `.vscode` directory of that project.
+These workspace-specific custom commands will be available to you when you work on that project.

 To make commands accessible across multiple projects, create a new `cody.json` file in the `.vscode` directory of your home directory.
 Cody will execute these global custom commands in any workspace.